Canadian lawmakers back resettlement of 10,000 Uyghur Muslims

 "Canada will always do its part in helping those in need of protection," Immigration Minister Sean Fraser said in a statement.
 "I am committed to working with members of all parties to advance the measures outlined in the motion adopted by the House of Commons today."

-Rights groups accuse China of widespread abuses of Uyghurs, a mainly Muslim ethnic minority that numbers around 10 million in the western region of Xinjiang, including the mass use of forced labor in internment camps.
-Beijing vigorously denies any abuses.
+Rights groups accuse China of widespread abuses of Uyghurs, a mainly Muslim ethnic minority that numbers about 10 million in the western region of Xinjiang, including the mass use of forced labor in internment camps.
+China vigorously denies any abuses.

 In 2021, Canada became one of the first countries to label China's treatment of the Uyghurs genocide.
 Canada was also among the countries that unsuccessfully tried to hold a debate at the United Nations last year about alleged human rights abuses by China against Muslims in Xinjiang.